RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Enclose the title of the conference paper in single inverted commas (quotation marks) and write the name of the conference in italics.

-- Put \[unpublished conference presentation\] in square brackets after the title of the conference paper.
+- After the title, provide the format of the resource in square brackets, i.e. \[unpublished conference presentation\].

 - The place of conference is the city the conference was held in.
 Put after the name of the conference.

 ##### Rule

-> Author's family name Initial (Day Month Year) 'Title of paper: subtitle of paper' \[unpublished conference presentation\], *Name of Conference*, Place of conference.
+> Author's family name Initial (Day Month Year) 'Title of paper: subtitle of paper' \[format\], *Name of Conference*, Place of Conference.

 ##### Example